 We recognize that there are many valid reasons that you may not be able to make changes within the approximate 24-hour window we provide before your repository gets disabled.
 Maybe our message got flagged as spam, maybe you were on vacation, maybe you don’t check that email account regularly, or maybe you were just busy.
 We get it.
 If you respond to let us know that you would have liked to make the changes, but somehow missed the first opportunity, we will re-enable the repository one additional time for approximately 24 hours to allow you to make the changes.
 Again, you must notify us that you have made the changes in order to keep the repository enabled after that 24-hour window, as noted above in Step A.4.
 Please note that we will only provide this one additional chance.

 We believe that transparency is a virtue.
 The public should know what content is being removed from HASH and why.
 An informed public can notice and surface potential issues that would otherwise go unnoticed in an opaque system.
-We post redacted copies of any legal notices we receive (including original notices, counter notices or retractions) at https://github.com/hashintel/dmca.
+We post redacted copies of any legal notices we receive (including original notices, counter notices or retractions) at github.com/hasharchives/takedowns.
 We will not publicly publish your personal contact information; we will remove personal information (except for usernames in URLs) before publishing notices.
 We will not, however, redact any other information from your notice unless you specifically ask us to.
 When we remove content, we will post a link to the related notice in its place.

 Please also note that, although we will not publicly publish unredacted notices, we may provide a complete unredacted copy of any notices we receive directly to any party whose rights would be affected by it.